ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 In the case where the total is set to zero and the amend_total indicates that the components need to be adjusted this step of the method will ensure that each component is reset to zero to match the expected total.
-This can be visualised using the formula below.